phish108/node-jose-tools/README.md

 To export the public key, use

 ```
-> jose findkey -p -j example-priv.jwks foorsa
+> jose findkey -p -b -j example-priv.jwks foorsa
 ```

-This results in the following output (linebreaks are inserted for readability):
+This results in the following output:

 ```
 {